-PED 200 - Foundations of Health, Physical Education, and Athletic Programs

-This course involves a study of the historical background, general scope, philosophy, principles, and objectives of health and physical education as they relate to elementary and secondary physical education, athletics and other career opportunities.
+PED 200 - Foundations of Health, Physical Education, and Athletic Programs health and physical education as they relate to elementary and secondary physical education, athletics and other career opportunities.
 This course also surveys associations, conferences, and publications germane to the area.
 Fall.